310mc/https-310mc.github.io-tl/source/_posts/songs/ymnsk_rst/meteor_scramble_ryuseitai.md

     <td>
     I'm sure the sun will rise to protect our dreams
     <br>
-    We'll turn even sparkles into power and evolve
+    So we'll turn even radiance into power and evolve[^7]
     <br>
-    Pass the clouds and fly to the heights where thousands of voices are
+    Let's soar through the clouds and leap to greater heights, where thousands of voices are[^8]
     <br>
-    Rain down, RYUSEITAI!
-Meteor scramble☆
+    Rain down, Ryuseitai![^9] Meteor scramble
     <br>
-    Today, too, HERE WE GO!!!!!
+    Today, too, <em>HERE WE GO!!!!!</em>
     </td>
   </tr>
   <tr>